-Wondering what herbs to grow?
+Wondering how to get started herb gardening and what herbs to grow?
 Unsure about soil preferences of herbs or their growth habits?
 Interested in growing your own herbs for herbal healing?

 In my garden, I’m prone to try new plants on a whim for a season or two, just to get a feeling for their growth habits in different conditions (our temperatures and moisture levels have fluctuated pretty wildly the last few years).
 Usually, this works just fine, as most fruits and vegetables are annuals that don’t self-seed easily.
 Herbs can be a little trickier.